Publisher: Microsoft Game Studios

 First off I have to say Gears of War is one of my favorite game series of all time.
 It was the first game to really show me true next-generation fidelity when I got my Xbox 360 on Christmas of 2006.
 The art style, the characters, the lore, the story, and the atmosphere all drew me in with fantastic revolutionary gameplay and amazing online multiplayer.
 It was one of the most cloned games since Resident Evil 4 (which I know Gears took much inspiration from).
 Here we are 10 years and 5 games later.
 I honestly didn’t go into Gears 4 expecting much after Gears 3 was so satisfying and I accepted that it was the end.
 When Judgement was released I lost hope in the series and the Gears 4 gameplay trailer didn’t have me impressed.

-Weapons in Gears 4 feels very familiar with the original game, and not much has changed.
-All your favorite weapons are here like the Lancer, Snub, Boltok Pistol, Gnasher, Mulcher, Boomshot, Hammerburst and various other favorites.
+Weapons in Gears 4 feel very familiar with the original game, and not much has changed.
+All your favorite weapons are here like the Lancer, Snub, Boltok Pistol, Gnasher, Mulcher, Boomshot, Hammerburst, and various other favorites.
 Some new weapons like the Dropshot are strange.
 It launches an underground missile that blows up underneath you.
-The Buzzkill is interesting as it shoots sawblades that bounce around.
+The Buzzkill is interesting as it shoots saw blades that bounce around.
 I love the new weapons that the new COG army robots use such as the Embar which uses hypersonic rounds that pierce through anything.
-The Enforcer is a fun new sub-machine gun and my favorite addition is the Overkill.
-It’s a short range hypersonic shotgun that devastates more than the Gnasher.
+The Enforcer is a fun new submachine gun and my favorite addition is the Overkill.
+It’s a short-range hypersonic shotgun that devastates more than the Gnasher.
 Honestly, outside of this, there isn’t much that’s new.
-There’s no new vehicles or old ones for that matter, and the game is full of objectives that have you running around turning on power, flipping switches, and opening doors.
-It’s still an entertaining campaign, but I can’t see a reason to play through a second time like previous games.
+There are no new vehicles or old ones for that matter, and the game is full of objectives that have you running around turning on the power, flipping switches, and opening doors.
+It’s still an entertaining campaign, but I can’t see a reason to play through it a second time like previous games.